fayasnoushad/career-assistant/README.md

 ## Career Assistant

 Career Assistant is a web application designed to find courses, roadmaps, and jobs for career development.
+It leverages AI models like Gemini to provide personalized recommendations based on user inputs.
+The application also includes web scraping capabilities to fetch the latest job listings from various sources.

 ---